-- 7.1 One of the most important controls over the prevention and detection of money laundering is to have staff who are alert to the risks of money laundering/terrorist financing and well trained in the identification of unusual activities or transactions which may prove to be suspicious. - 7.2 The effective application of even the best designed control systems can be quickly compromised if the staff applying the systems are not adequately trained.
-The content and effectiveness of such training will therefore be important to the success of the firm's AML/CTF strategy. - 7.3 It is essential that firms implement a clear and well-articulated policy to ensure that relevant employees are aware of their obligations in respect of the prevention of money laundering and terrorist financing and for training them in the identification and reporting of anything that gives grounds for suspicion.
+7.1 One of the most important controls over the prevention and detection of money laundering is to have staff who are alert to the risks of money laundering/terrorist financing/proliferation financing and well trained in the identification of unusual activities or transactions which may prove to be suspicious.

+- 7.2 The effective application of even the best designed control systems can be quickly compromised if the staff applying the systems are not adequately trained.
+The content and effectiveness of such training will therefore be important to the success of the firm's AML/CTF strategy. - 7.3 It is essential that firms implement a clear and well-articulated policy to ensure that relevant employees are aware of their obligations in respect of the prevention of money laundering, terrorist financing and proliferation financing and for training them in the identification and reporting of anything that gives grounds for suspicion.
 This is especially important for staff who directly handle customer transactions or instructions.
 Temporary and contract staff carrying out such functions should also be covered by these training programmes.
 POCA ss 327-329, 334 (2) Terrorism Act ss 18, 21A 7.4 Under POCA and the Terrorism Act, individual members of staff face criminal penalties if they are involved in money laundering or terrorist financing, or if they do not report their knowledge or suspicion of money laundering or terrorist financing where there are reasonable grounds for their knowing or suspecting such activity.
 It is important, therefore, that staff are made aware of these obligations, and are given training in how to discharge them.

-General legal and regulatory obligations SYSC 3.1.6 R SYSC 5.1.1 R 7.5 The FCA requires regulated firms to employ personnel with the skills, knowledge and expertise necessary for the discharge of the responsibilities allocated to them.
+General legal an nd regulato ry obligations SYSC 3.1.6 R SYSC 5.1.1 R 7.5 The FCA requires regulated firms to employ personnel with the skills, knowledge and expertise necessary for the discharge of the responsibilities allocated to them.
 TC 2.1 SYSC 3.1.9 G SYSC 5.1.4A G 7.6 Firms carrying out retail activities that are subject to TC are responsible for ensuring that its employees are competent; its employees remain competent for the work they do; its employees are appropriately supervised; its employees' competence is regularly reviewed; and the level of competence is appropriate to the nature of the business.
 Other firms may nevertheless wish to take TC into account in complying with the high-level training and competence requirement in SYSC.
 Regulation 21(1) 7.7 Where appropriate with regard to the size and nature of its business, a firm must carry out screening of relevant employees and agents appointed by the firm, both before the appointment is made, and at regular intervals during the course of the appointment.

-Regulation 21(2)(a) 7.8 Screening of relevant employees means an assessment of: the skills, knowledge and expertise of the individual to carry out their functions effectively; and the conduct and integrity of the individual.
-Regulation 21(2)(b) 7.9 A relevant employee is one whose work is - relevant to the firm's compliance with any requirement in the ML Regulations; or otherwise capable of contributing to the identification or mitigation of the risks of ML/TF to which the firm's business is subject; or prevention or detection of ML/TF in relation to the firm's business.
-7.10 Where an employee is found to have breached the firm's internal rules, or requirements imposed by the FCA, there may be an obligation on the firm to report such a breach to the FCA, rather than only dealing with the matter internally.
+- Regulation 21(2)(a) 7.8 Screening of relevant employees means an assessment of: - the skills, knowledge and expertise of the individual to carry out their functions effectively; and - \blacktriangleright the conduct and integrity of the individual. - Regulation 21(2)(b) 7.9 A relevant employee is one whose work is -